Why the ‘Bold’ Prosecution of Alec Baldwin Could End in Disaster

 “I think this is a message to the film industry and I think the message is received, loud and clear,” Levin said.
 “It seems like the prosecution will be able to establish that gun safety protocols were not followed on set, but that does not mean that Alec Baldwin is personally responsible criminally for a homicide.
 It's a far leap from safety protocols being breached on set.”

-“The prosecution thinks that he's criminally responsible because not only are they charging him with involuntary manslaughter they’re adding firearms enhancements that under New Mexico law has a five year minimum mandatory sentence,” he said.
+“The prosecution thinks that he's criminally responsible because not only are they charging him with involuntary manslaughter, they’re adding firearms enhancements that under New Mexico law has a five-year minimum mandatory sentence,” Rahmani said.

 Criminal defense attorney Richard Kaplan also believed charges were overblown, telling The Daily Beast that he thought the criminal case will spur a chilling effect on production companies seeking to film movies in New Mexico.